Bloody or tarry stools

 Stools - bloody; Hematochezia; Melena; Stools - black or tarry

-Brisk bleeding in the esophagus or stomach (such as with peptic ulcer disease), can also cause you to vomit blood.
+Bleeding in the esophagus or stomach (such as with peptic ulcer disease) can also cause you to vomit blood.

 - A tear in the esophagus from violent vomiting (Mallory-Weiss tear)